manojsdeveloper/my-dev.to/blog-posts/typescript/typescript-generics.md

 You mentioned:

 I don't know what 'T' is.
 'T' is going to be a type declared at run-time instead of compile time.
 The T variable could be any non-declared variable (I couldn't find a reference, but I would assume any valid set of characters that could be used for a variable names).
 Similarly in c#, if the type T represents is not a value type but a more complex type (class) or interface, it could be named/declared as TVehicle or TAnimal to help denote a valid type for future programmers (and could be considered best practice because just T is not intuitive).
 I prefer TSomething because I know that uppercase T means a generic type.
 WSometing or ASomething is also valid, but I just don't prefer it.
-(Microsofts APIs are almost always TContext or TEntity for example).
+(Microsofts APIs are almost always [TContext]: https://msdn.microsoft.com/en-us/library/gg679506(v=vs.113).aspx or [TEntity]: https://msdn.microsoft.com/en-us/library/gg696460(v=vs.113).aspx for example).

 It'd also be helpful if someone could explain to me what this function is doing.
 Well the function isn't doing anything.
 This is more declaring a type of function that can have multiple run-time type values.
 Instead of explaining that, I'll include an excerpt taken directly from the link above.